sh1boot/sh1boot.github.io/_posts/2024-12-05-checking-manual-arithmetic.md

 101$, and $x \mod 10001$.

 Do the casting-out-nines test.
 If that goes OK then you have a one-in-nine chance of being wrong.
-More or less; don't forget that blind spot.
+Give or take the comparative risks of digit transposition.

 Next you can try the same thing mod 11.
 Now you have a one in 99 chance of being wrong.
 Digit transpositions only sneak through if they're